 Let’s take a look at each of the five new publications one by one then – and why not let’s start with Chubby Hippo & Friends.

-Readers can click on the image – and the others that follow – to purchase from Amazon in the UK.
+Readers can click on all images to purchase these books from Amazon in the UK.

 With its subtitle 10 Really Easy Piano Pieces with Really Silly Lyrics, I’m guessing that this book is aimed at younger players, but the pieces certainly aren’t for beginners!